Marten-Mrfc/LirandAPI/README.md

-Lirand API allows you to develop Spigot plugins faster, easier and more Kotlin-like way.
+Lirand API allows you to develop PaperMC plugins faster, easier and more Kotlin-like way.

 It includes a lot of cool features like: